A Practical Travel Guide to Coron, Palawan

 Drinking instant coffee is pretty much the norm so if you’re craving a freshly brewed cup visit Coffee Kong.
 It’s a cute little place that serves a decent Americano, has air conditioning and decent wifi.
 You can read my review on TripAdvisor here.

 I think newly opened Fika Indulgence Cafe will give Coffee Kong a run for their money.
 Not only is it directly across the street, it too has air con, wifi and a real espresso machine.
 The staff and manager are friendly and the menu is more extensive with items like Adobo Supreme and Kawali Express.
-They are open for breakfast and dinner and serve cake slices and coolers too.
+They are open for breakfast, lunch and dinner and serve cake slices and coolers too.

 Here’s what other people had to say about restaurants in Coron: